-URL: www.mhmjapan.com/en
+URL: www.mhmjapan.com

-Yuko Kanamaru is a senior associate at Mori Hamada & Matsumoto.
+Yuko Kanamaru is a partner at Mori Hamada & Matsumoto.
 Ms. Kanamaru deals with a wide range of domestic and international disputes, especially in labour-related matters, including litigation and labour tribunal proceedings.
-Her litigation experience includes two major dispute resolution proceedings in labour-related cases in Japan.
-She also regularly advises clients in a range of labour-related matters, such as formulation and implementation of employment rules, regulations and systems, personal information matters, overwork issues, workplace harassment and unfair labour practices.
+She also regularly advises clients in a range of labour-related matters, such as the formulation and implementation of employment rules, regulations and systems, personal information matters, overwork issues, workplace harassment and unfair labour practices.
 She is fluent in both Japanese and English.